scarvalhos/garden/README.md

 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo

+You can change and add new packages/apps just following the same structure.
 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).

 ### Utilities